laravel/docs/starter-kits.md

 [Laravel Breeze](https://github.com/laravel/breeze) is a minimal, simple implementation of all of Laravel's [authentication features](/docs/{{version}}/authentication), including login, registration, password reset, email verification, and password confirmation.
 In addition, Breeze includes a simple "profile" page where the user may update their name, email address, and password.

 Laravel Breeze's default view layer is made up of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](https://tailwindcss.com).
-Or, Breeze can scaffold your application using Vue or React and [Inertia](https://inertiajs.com).

-Breeze provides a wonderful starting point for beginning a fresh Laravel application and is also a great choice for projects that plan to take their Blade templates to the next level with [Laravel Livewire](https://livewire.laravel.com).
+Additionally, Breeze provides scaffolding options based on [Livewire](https://livewire.laravel.com) or [Inertia](https://inertiajs.com), with the choice of using Vue or React for the Inertia-based scaffolding.

 <img src="https://laravel.com/img/docs/breeze-register.png">